 Bloomberg contributes back to academia whenever we can by attending and speaking at conferences in ML, NLP, and IR, handing out the Bloomberg Data Science Research Grant, hosting the Bloomberg Data Science Ph.D.
 Fellows (new in 2018), and serving as committee members for conferences.
 Here are some of the recent papers we published at peer-reviewed conferences or in journals:

 Keyphrase Generation for Scientific Articles using GANs.
 Avinash Swaminathan, Raj Kuwar Gupta, Haimin (Raymond) Zhang, Debanjan Mahata, Rakesh Gosangi, Rajiv Ratn Shah.
 AAAI 2020.

 Harnessing GANs for Zero-Shot Learning of New Classes in Visual Speech Recognition.
 Yaman Kumar, Dhruva Sahrawat, Shubham Maheshwari, Debanjan Mahata, Amanda Stent, Yifang Yin, Rajiv Ratn Shah and Roger Zimmermann.
 AAAI 2020.

 Keyphrase Extraction from Scholarly Articles as Sequence Labeling using Contextualized Embeddings.
 Dhruva Sahrawat, Debanjan Mahata, Haimin (Raymond) Zhang, Mayank Kulkarni, Agniv Sharma, Rakesh Gosangi, Amanda Stent, Yaman Kumar, Rajiv Ratn Shah and Roger Zimmermann.
-ECIR 2020.
+ECIR 2020. (watch the conference presentation)

 Novel Entity Discovery from Web Tables.
 Shuo Zhang, Edgar Meij, Ridho Reinanda and Krisztian Balog.
 WWW 2020.